Writing at work. Not writing here.

 Update: Perhaps a better name is "polyservices".

-Update: I am reading Sam Newman's new book Monolith to Microservices: Evolutionary Patterns to Transform Your Monolith.
+Update: I am reading abandoned Sam Newman's new book Monolith to Microservices: Evolutionary Patterns to Transform Your Monolith.
 My macroservice is more akin to his distributed monolith except that the services contained within do have stronger data independence than is typical of a monolith.

 RI's Innovation Vouchers to help fund product development